Children and young people

 - being in good physical health, eating a balanced diet and getting regular exercise

 - having time and freedom to play, indoors and outdoors

 - being part of a family that gets along well most of the time

 - going to a school that looks after the wellbeing of all its pupils

-Mostly things that happen to children don’t lead to mental health problems on their own, but traumatic events can trigger problems for children and young people who are already vulnerable.
+Traumatic events can trigger mental health problems for children and young people who are already vulnerable.

-Changes often act as triggers: moving home or school or the birth of a new brother or sister, for example.
-Some children who start school feel excited about making new friends and doing new activities, but there may also be some who feel anxious about entering a new environment.
+Changes often act as triggers: moving home, changing school or the birth of a new sibling, for example.
+Some children who start school feel excited about making new friends and doing new activities, but there may also be some who feel anxious.

 Teenagers often experience emotional turmoil as their minds and bodies develop.
 An important part of growing up is working out and accepting who you are.
 Some young people find it hard to make this transition to adulthood and may experiment with alcohol, drugs or other substances that can affect mental health.